department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Preferred Name & Gender Identity/Design/Initiative-kickoff-checklist.md

 Review current web UX and identify:

 -  How might we update Profile to include 2 new fields Preferred Name & Gender Identification
-- Make design recommendations for a mobile UX
+- Make design & Content recommendations for a mobile UX

 ### Tasks